AlgorithmicEntropy/SolarWattEnergyManagerAPI/README.md

 # SolarWattEnergyManagerAPI
-Python library to acces solar watt energy manager data
+A python3 library to access the data of a solar watt energy manager

+This library returns the current power data of your solar array via the local energy manager api